DataResponsibly/we-are-ai/modules/everyday algorithms/_posts/2001-01-02-introduction-to-ai.md

 # Introduction to AI  (20 mins)

-“Artificial intelligence” refers to computer systems that use “algorithms” to learn from data in order to make decisions on humans’ behalf.
-In Module 1, we’ll explore algorithms: what they are, how they work, and how they relate to artificial intelligence.
+The term “Artificial Intelligence (AI)” refers to computer systems that use algorithms to learn from data in order to make decisions on behalf of a human.
+In Module 1, we will give an overview of AI and will explore algorithms: what they are, how they work, and how they relate to AI.
+We will discuss _learning from data_ in Module 2 and _decisions_ in Module 3.

 <br>